 In order to get the ticket information from your ticket vendor, you need to integrate the ticket vendor with Flow.
 Once the ticket vendor is integrated, you can view and import your ticket projects on the Integrations page under Settings.

 Note: At this time, Jira and Azure DevOps Services are the only supported ticketing systems.

 Learn more about how to connect with Jira.

 Learn more about how to connect with Azure DevOps Services (ADO).

 Once your ticket vendor is integrated, import ticket projects.

 To import ticket projects:

 - Select the integration you want to import projects from.

 - On the integrations ticket tab, toggle Auto-import all projects if you want to automatically import all projects for that integration.
-Use the Import column to select specific projects to import.
+Use the Import column to select specific projects to import by toggling import on.

 You must have both the Manage Integrations and Manage Delivery Configuration permission to create or edit configurations for ticket projects.
 Manage Integrations provides access to the list of all integrations, repos, PRs, and tickets list.
 Manage Delivery Configuration provides access to the ticket projects list and the ability to create and edit ticket configurations.